peeradonmoke2002/FRA532_LAB1_6702_6703/README.md

 - $$\( \beta_k \)$$ is the slip angle (if applicable).
 - $$\( \Delta t \)$$ is the time step.

+For more information about forward kinematics, refer to this reference, which includes details from above and below: -> [Yaw-Rate, Single Track, and Double Track Models References](#yaw-rate-single-track-and-double-track-models-references)

 In this lab, we have used three models to compare the performance and accuracy of forward kinematics models: